 - Genital anesthesia: Occasionally, some individuals report losing or experiencing pain in their genitalia.
 This symptom has also been observed in a few patients with chronic fatigue.

 - Orgasm-induced migraines are rare, but they do happen occasionally in people with persistent Lyme disease.

 - Nipple lymphocytomas have been documented in Europe.

 - Menstrual irregularity is a typical symptom that affects 50% of individuals who are menstruating.

-- Some patients report experiencing breast swell, pain, and lactation.
+- Some patients report swollen breasts, breast pain, and lactation.

-In addition to these Lyme disease symptoms, there are a number of other symptoms, such as exhaustion, chronic pain, melancholy, paranoia, hypervigilance, mood swings, low frustration tolerance, temper outbursts, apathy, etc., which have an indirect impact on sexual functioning.
+In addition to these Lyme disease symptoms, there are a number of other symptoms, such as exhaustion, chronic pain, melancholy, paranoia, hypervigilance, mood swings, low frustration tolerance, temper outbursts, apathy, etc. that have an indirect effect on sexual functioning.
 These emotional disorders frequently drive their lovers away.
 It is hardly surprising that many people with chronic Lyme disease report marital conflict.

-The natural male equivalent of menopause, known as andropause, starts as early as age 30 and is characterized by a state of falling DHEA and testosterone levels.
-When a man has chronic Lyme disease, the hypothalamus pituitary axis suffers from severe malfunction as a result of ongoing inflammation and infection, which ultimately results in less androgen steroid hormone production.
+The natural male equivalent of menopause, known as andropause, starts as early as 30 years of age and is characterized by a state of falling DHEA and testosterone levels.
+When a man has chronic Lyme disease, the hypothalamus-pituitary axis suffers from severe malfunction as a result of ongoing inflammation and infection, which ultimately results in less androgen steroid hormone production.

-Signs of low DHEA and testosterode levels, apart from reduced libido:
+Signs of low DHEA and testosterone levels, apart from reduced libido: